SirTenzin/autumn-mcp-server/README.md

 	}
 }
 ```

+- Any other app:

+If you want to run manually, you must have [Bun](https://bun.sh/) installed to run this MCP server.
-Or other apps that use commands instead:
+Here's the command for other apps that support commands instead:
 ```bash
 bun run {absolute path to index.ts} --apiKey="{your api key}"
 ```